lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined including X.509, C509, CWT and CCS.

 CRED_x needs to be defined such that it is identical when used by Initiator or Responder.
 The Initiator and Responder are expected to agree on a specific encoding of the credential, see {{applicability}}.
+It is RECOMMENDED that the COSE 'kid' parameter, when used, refers to a specific encoding.
+The Initiator and Responder SHOULD use an available authentication credential without re-encoding.

+If for some reason re-encoding of the authentication credntial may occur, then a potential common encoding for CBOR based credentials is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

 The common encoding is needed in particular when the credential is not transported, e.g., when using the COSE 'kid' parameter for identification.
 A preferred common encoding for a CBOR based credential is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}, but for performance reasons it is not recommended to always re-encode the credentials before use.

 * When the authentication credential is a X.509 certificate, CRED_x SHALL be the end-entity DER encoded certificate wrapped in a bstr {{I-D.ietf-cose-x509}}.
 * When the authentication credential is a C509 certificate, CRED_x SHALL be the end-entity C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}